Dylan5019-Odin/weather-app/README.md

 # weather-app
-A simple weather application that demenstrates my ability to use fetch
+A simple weather application that demonstrates my ability to use fetch
 to retrieve information from the OpenWeather API.